stevelorenz/build-vnf/dpdk/README.md

 ## Catalog ##

-- monitor: Tools to monitor traffic on DPDK
-- pktgen_vm: Vagrant config for the traffic generator pktgen.
+- workflow.md: Instructions for installing and configuring DPDK in the test environment.
+- dev_guide.md: Instructions for developing applications on DPDK.
+- utils: Useful tool scripts.
+- examples: Official DPDK example applications.
+Used for learning and testing.